gudrunvald/jeopardy/README.md

 Written for T-316-GAVI at Reykjavik University, fall 2017.

 ### About
-From a database of over 200.000 Jeapordy questions and answers you can generate a pub-quiz with topics of your choosing.
+From a database of over 200.000 Jeopardy questions and answers you can generate a pub-quiz with topics of your choosing.

 You could also skip questions of high negativity and those that ask about individuals outed as sexual predadors in the #metoo revolution.